blueprismo/blueprismo.github.io/content/posts/2026/calico/index.md

 ---
-title: The cute calico cat 🐱
+title: The cute Calico cat 🐱
-Summary: Having some fun deploying calico in k3s and demonstrating it's capabilities.
+Summary: Having some fun deploying Calico in k3s and demonstrating its capabilities.
 date: "2026-06-06"
 draft: false
 ---

 # Intro

-Feeling curious to dive deeper on how calico works, why is it used, and want to find a way to test it locally.
-IMHO that's the best way of learning something, to experiment, tweak, answer questions and think outside the box.
+I was curious to dive deeper into how Calico works, why it is used, and how to test it locally.
+IMHO that's the best way to learn something: experiment, tweak, answer questions, and think outside the box.

-For that reason today this article will be related on how to deploy calico and explore it's core functionality.
+For that reason, today's article is about how to deploy Calico and explore its core functionality.
-In some years this will deem outdated, but for the readers that are both curious and want to experiment, the closer in time you are reading these words, the smaller the drift between what I've tested and what the future will bring (lots of breaking changes, deprecations, and maybe even some friends along the way!)
+In a few years this will seem outdated, but for readers who are both curious and want to experiment, the closer in time you are reading these words, the smaller the drift between what I've tested and what the future will bring (lots of breaking changes, deprecations, and maybe even some friends along the way!).

 ## Prerequisites